WeAreFairphone/android_device_fairphone_FP3/README.md

 ### Current Status
-It builds successful.
-But init scripts etc. definitely needs to be checked.
+* It builds successfully. :heavy_check_mark:

-Device boots and adb can be accessed.
-However after some time it automatically reboots.
+* Device boots and adb can be accessed. :heavy_check_mark:
+* Bootanimation is shown. :heavy_check_mark:
+* Unfortunately it automatically reboots at "2nd Boot check". :x:

 ### Known Issues
-It finally builds and runs to access adb.
-Nothing else is working.
+Device doesn't boot completely yet.
+This may be caused by sound config and service which doesn't init correctly.

 ### Kernel Source
 Based on repository from k4y0z:
 <https://github.com/chaosmaster/android_kernel_fairphone_sdm632>

-However I needed to add some qcom specific audio stuff in techpack/audio.
-Seems little bit like this is missing in the sources from FP.
-Or it's not required.
-Not sure about that yet.
+Added the qcom specific audio-kernel stuff in techpack/audio.

-Also I read the kernel config from the stock firmware.
+Also I read the kernel config from the stock firmware as base.

 Find my fork here:
 <https://github.com/mstaz/android_kernel_fairphone_sdm632>